 Hi!
-I’m a second-year Ph.D. student in the Linguistics department at New York University (NYU) working with Lisa Davidson and Lucas Champollion.
+I’m a third-year Ph.D. student in the Linguistics department at New York University (NYU) working with Lisa Davidson and Lucas Champollion.
 Prior to this, I graduated from the English and Foreign Languages University (EFLU), Hyderabad.

-I enjoy thinking about the complex ways in which we use language in real communicative contexts, and what that can tell us about how lanuage as a ‘system’ exists in the mind.
-Most people around the world use multiple languages– this makes multilingual settings a particularly exciting place to look into this.
-Over the last few years, I have been working on variation and accommodation in multilingual speech.
-Specifically, I’m interested in cross-language influence in speech as a complex and communicatively useful adaptive behavior, rather than a problem that needs to be ‘fixed’.
-My other major thread of research concerns how languages express meanings related to time and modality (possibilities, necessity, etc).
-I’m especially interested in how these are conceptually linked, and how that affects their linguistic expressions in the grammar.
+My other major research interest concerns how languages express meanings related to time and modality (possibilities, necessity, etc).
+I’m especially interested in how these interact, and how that affects their linguistic expressions in the grammar.
 I have been working with data from the tense-aspect system and conditional constructions in Indo-Aryan languages, especially Bangla.
 Other questions I’ve worked on recently include the meaning of the Indian English only, and vowel harmony in Khalkha Mongolian.
-A common thread in most of these questions is how linguistic, cognitive, and contextual factors interact to constrain variation in language.
-I enjoy working with different types of data and methodologies, and I’m passionate about having more conversations across (sub)disciplinary boundaries.
+I enjoy working with different types of data and methodologies, and care about having more conversations across (sub)disciplinary boundaries.
 More on my research here.

 I believe that open science practices are important, and that findings of linguistic research should be accessible to the communities whose data makes up the substance of our work.
 This page has non-specialist summaries of completed and ongoing projects, along with links to data and code.
 These are some resources I’ve created, including a word-finding tool to generate items for psycholinguistic experiments, and an acoustic model for Khalkha Mongolian.